 • The Indian culture and value system varies tremendously from the ones that students might encounter in the UK, USA, New Zealand, Australia or any other European country.

 • The environment, people and culture overseas are completely different from one's home country.

-• A student will meet people from different backgrounds, speak different languages, eat food unheard of, etc.
+• A student will meet people from different backgrounds, speaking different languages, eating food unheard of etc.

 • Adjusting one's self to a new culture is not easy, and one easily experiences culture shock.
 However, to overcome this, one should just be one's self, make new friends and communicate.